scil-vital/dwi_ml/docs/for_developers/models/main_abstract_model.rst

 You are welcome to add your own project's model in dwi_ml!

 Projects using diffusion imaging and tractography streamlines are usually quite heavy in memory.
-For this reason, dwi_ml is not only a space for models, but it also includes smart management of data loading during training (see :ref:`training` for more information).
+For this reason, dwi_ml is not only a space for models, but it also includes smart management of data loading during training (see :ref:`trainers` for more information).
 Our training objects and model objects are thus intertwined.
 For this reason, you should always make your model a child class of our **MainModelAbstract**.

 The MainModelAbstract class